pro7357/chatpaste/README.md

 # ChatPaste

-ChatPaste is a Chrome extension send chat logs from ChatGPT to terminal stdout.
+ChatPaste is a Chrome extension that send chat logs from ChatGPT to terminal stdout.

-I butchered tomnomnom's webpaste and remake it into ChatPaste with the help of ChatGPT.
-See ## Credits for more info.
-I don't have any plan for local server.
-Just keep using tomnomnom's webpaste server.
+## Limitation

+Only tested with free ChatGPT, not on ChatGPT Plus or Playground.

+Only tested on desktop Chromium on linux.

+Formating from response is mess-up, paragraph merged into wall of text.
+That the limitation from using `textContent`.
+I considered injecting breakpoint, but for now, use `Enable raw HTML` and other tool to get better output.
+See `## Usage` below.

+`Send all chats` button only send chats that are visible.
+Branch that are not selected/hidden will not be included.

+`Shared Links` is not tested, yet.

 ## Installation